-Managers agreed staff-prisoner relationships were good and noted recent reductions in violence and self-harm, which they attributed to keywork.
+Managers agreed staff-prisoner relationships were good and noted recent reductions in violence and self-harm, which they attributed to Keywork.
 The gardens (including a duck pond), greenery, cleanliness and quiet were highlighted as positives for prisoners and staff.
 Reception and induction had been overhauled and was now recognised as best practice.
 There was a strong focus on staff training and team development (monthly full day shutdowns and weekly team meetings), and staff recognition (monthly awards, ‘on the spot’ vouchers and formal long service recognition).
-A weekly newsletter including ‘human interest’ pieces, was also rated.
+A weekly newsletter including ‘human interest’ pieces was also rated.
 ‘Grab bags’ of clothes and toiletries for staff who had been ‘potted’ were ‘unique to Woodhill’ and much appreciated by staff.

-The Officers highly rated keywork and felt it had helped improve staff-prisoner relationships and safety, and also highlighted reception and induction.
+The Officers highly rated Keywork and felt it had helped improve staff-prisoner relationships and safety, and also highlighted reception and induction.
 Management were approachable, and supportive of staff.
-All incidents were followed up by managers and the care team, and the ‘potting bags’ were highly rated.
+All incidents were followed up by managers and the care team, and the ‘The practice of throwing human waste at a member of staff bags’ were highly rated.
 Personalised Xmas cards from the Governor, flowers for bereaved staff, as well as the staff newsletter (including birthdays and anniversaries) were appreciated, as was the approach to staff recognition.
 The gardens, greenery and the duck pond, as well as the low level of noise, were positives for both staff and prisoners.